ramiomarouayache/RapidAsk/docs/1.Tutorials/Visual character.md

 ---

-Once you get access, you will get more details on how to convert your character’s video into a transparent Lottie animation file.
-This ensures the highest resolution with the smallest file size, making it perfect for different use cases.
+...Once you get access, you will get more details on how to convert your character’s video into a transparent Lottie animation file.
+This ensures the highest resolution with the smallest file size, making it perfect for different use cases...

+---

 <details>
 <summary>Sync character's mouth movements</summary>